MapleTax Calculator

 For 2026, Quebec's four provincial brackets are: 14% on the first $53,255, 19% from $53,255 to $106,495, 24% from $106,495 to $129,590, and 25.75% above $129,590.
 These thresholds are indexed from 2025.

 Note on federal tax: Quebec residents are entitled to a federal abatement of approximately 16.5% on basic federal income tax, reflecting the province's independent tax administration.
-This calculator shows gross federal tax before the abatement — your actual CRA assessment will reflect the lower, post-abatement amount.
+This calculator applies the abatement, so the federal tax shown is already net of the 16.5% reduction and matches your actual CRA assessment.
 The two-return filing process (T1 with CRA, TP-1 with Revenu Québec) handles this automatically.

 Note on federal tax for Quebec residents